 What is CTSS?

-Crime and Trauma-Informed Support Services is formally known Victim Services.
+Crime and Trauma-Informed Support Services is formally known as Victim Services.
 Our unit supports those affected by crime and trauma through a client centric approach.

 I’m in need of financial assistance, can CTSS help me?